-It's my strong belief that she should never have been locked away.
+She should never have been locked away.
 From all I've heard, she suffered anxiety, and she likely received horrific treatments during that dark time of mental health institutions.
 She was misdiagnosed.
 I was always fascinated by her.
 I remember, at around age ten or so, discovering her old, snazzy suitcase in a closet after she died.
 I went through her carefully folded clothes and noticed her name "Ethel Gentry" marked on all of her garments.
 Maybe this was the institutional rule.
 Maybe she didn't want people touching her pretty things.
 I knew she'd feel fine if I did.
 I put on her fancy nightgown and wandered around the house.
 I went into the kitchen and filled a highball with soda and ice and pretended it was liquor.
 I thought this was something she would do, sexily swill a drink -- something I saw in old movies.
 I staggered around, pretending to be angry and drunk but thinking I was so crazy glamorous.
 I imagined this was how Ethel might have conducted herself towards all those jerks and orderlies in the loony bin.
 Movie Star.
 (Ethel's mother was a dressmaker and a costumer for the movies.
 Ethel was born in California.
 Her father died in Los Angeles.
 I just learned all of this today).
 Well, now my play-acting makes more sense, even if I had no idea at the time.
 But I doubt she was treated like a movie star.